baldengineers/easytf2_mapper/README.md

 ## to install:
 [here](https://github.com/baldengineers/easytf2_mapper/wiki/Installation) is an easy instruction set for installing this.

+After that, read the tutorial for more information and instructions. https://github.com/baldengineers/easytf2_mapper/wiki/Tutorial

 _*BEFORE INSTALLING AND RUNNING, CHECK THE LATEST [RELEASES](https://github.com/baldengineers/easytf2_mapper/releases) FOR KNOWN BUGS*_

 ## bugs